bhavikajain0001/skills-ontology-translator/README.md

 #### 3. Map skills

-You can map either the `predicted_skills` output from `get_stills` or simply map a list of skills to a taxonomy of your choice.
+You can map either the `predicted_skills` output from `get_stills` or simply map a list of skills to the three taxonomies that it supports.
 In this instance, we map a list of skills:

 ```
 from ojd_daps_skills.pipeline.extract_skills.extract_skills import ExtractSkills #import the module